 1. Do more light stretching.

-It may not heal your muscle fibers, but a light stretch after a workout sure does feels great; not to mention it helps release relieve tightness and improve your range of motion!
-Of course, make sure you play it by ear—if It feels unbearable to move, stretch, or extend your sore body part in a certain way, give it more time.
+It may not heal your muscle fibers, but light stretching after a workout sure does feel good.
+It helps release relieve tightness and improve your range of motion.
+Of course, play it by ear.
+If It feels unbearable to move, stretch, or extend your sore body part, give it more time.

 Some of your post-exercise soreness is caused by toxins.
 When your muscles break down, they release toxins into your body that need to be filtered out.
-Drinking lots of water helps your kidneys and liver remove these toxins so that you can perform better during your next workout.
+Drinking water helps your kidneys and liver with this important waste-removal process.

 3. Whip up a quick protein shake.

 Since protein is the “building block” of muscle, it’s important to nourish your muscles with high-quality protein (such as Lean Body®) after a tough workout.
-You’ll also want to get a good dose of carbohydrates (to help replenish your body’s glycogen stores), so make sure to choose a supplement that has a nice balance of protein and carbs.
-Also, try and look for something with health-promoting essential vitamins and minerals—they’re an added bonus!
+You’ll also want to get a good dose of carbohydrates (to help replenish your body’s glycogen stores), so choose a supplement that has a nice balance of protein and carbs.
+Some health-promoting essential vitamins and minerals are an added bonus.

 4. Take a supplement for recovery and repair.

-DOMS and general post-workout fatigue are common, so there are a wide range of supplements on the market that can help you bounce back after a vigorous workout.
+DOMS and general post-workout fatigue are common, so there are a wide range of supplements on the market to help you bounce back after your workouts.
 You can find the recovery and repair support you need in a product like BCAA Power.
 Sure, your boyfriend might use it too … but that’s OK.
 BCAA Power is an easy and delicious way to help repair tired muscles.